bateman/tpscanner-cli/README.md

-                          List of quantities to buy for each URL (in order) -w WAIT, --wait WAIT    Wait time between URLs requests --headless              Run in headless mode -c=BOOL, --console=BOOL Whether to print results in the console (default true)
+                          List of quantities to buy for each URL (in order) -w WAIT, --wait WAIT    Wait time between URLs requests --headless              Run in headless mode -c=BOOL, --console=BOOL Whether to print results to the console (default true) -x=BOOL, --excel=BOOL   Whether to save results to Excel (default true)
 ```

 Alternatively, you can run the script as: